SQL Server stored procedure if exists update else insert

 Stored procedure for insert and update in SQL Server with output parameter

 Till now, we were only using input parameters in the stored procedure for the implementation.
-Now, let’s see how we can use output parameters in the stored procedure for insert and update operation.
+Now, let’s see how we can use output parameters in the stored procedure for insert and update operations.

-The OUTPUT parameter in a stored procedure is used to return data from the stored procedure to the caller or user.
-And in this case, we can use this output parameter to determine whether an insert or update statement is executed.
+The OUTPUT parameter in a stored procedure returns data from the stored procedure to the caller or user.
+In this case, we can use this output parameter to determine whether an insert or update statement is executed.

 Let’s understand the usage of the OUTPUT parameter with the help of an example.
 For this, we have created the following stored procedure.